pelayomendez/influxDB2PostgreSQL/README.md

-# influxDB2PostgressSQL
+# influxDB2PostgreSQL

-This is a simple Node.js service that connects to an InfluxDB database and makes regular backups to a Postgress SQL database.
+This is a simple Node.js service that connects to an InfluxDB database and makes regular backups to a PostgreSQL database.

 # Installing the service
 ````